U.S., other countries deepen climate goals at Earth Day summit | Headlines

 British Prime Minister Boris Johnson called the new U.S. goal "game changing" as two other countries made new pledges.
 Prime Minister Yoshihide Suga, who visited Biden at the White House this month, raised Japan's target for cutting emissions to 46% by 2030, up from 26%.
 Environmentalists wanted a pledge of at least 50% while Japan's powerful business lobby has pushed for national policies that favor coal.

+Greenpeace UK’s head of climate, Kate Blagojevic, said the summit had more targets than an archery competition.
+"Targets, on their own, won’t lead to emissions cuts," she said.
+"That takes real policy and money.
+And that’s where the whole world is still way off course."

+PUTIN SAYS PROBLEMS GO WAY BACK Most of the countries did not offer new emissions goals.
+Chinese President Xi Jinping said China expects its carbon emissions to peak before 2030 and the country will achieve net zero emissions by 2060.

-China will gradually reduce its coal use from 2025 to 2030.
-China, a leader in producing technology for renewable energy like solar panels, still relies heavily on coal for its electricity generation.
+Xi said China will gradually reduce its coal use from 2025 to 2030.
+China, a leader in producing technology for renewable energy like solar panels, burns large amounts of coal for electricity generation.
 Russian President Vladimir Putin proposed giving preferential treatment for foreign investment in clean energy projects, but also made an apparent reference to the United States being historically the world's top greenhouse gas polluter.
 "It is no secret that the conditions that facilitated global warming and associated problems go way back," Putin said.

 How Washington intends to reach its climate goals will be crucial to cementing U.S. credibility on global warming, amid international concerns that America's commitment to a clean energy economy can shift drastically from one administration to the next.
 Biden's recently introduced $2.3 trillion infrastructure plan contains numerous measures that could deliver some of the emissions cuts needed this decade, including a clean energy standard to achieve net zero emissions in the power sector by 2035 and moves to electrify the vehicle fleet.